erikgrinaker/toydb/docs/examples.md

 We'll demonstrate transactions by covering most common transaction anomalies given two concurrent sessions, and show how toyDB prevents these anomalies in all cases but one.
-In these examples, the left half is user A and the right is user B, and time flows downwards such that commands on the same line happen at the same time.
+In these examples, the left half is user A and the right is user B. Time flows downwards such that commands on the same line happen at the same time.

 **Dirty write:** an uncommitted write by A should not be affected by a concurrent B write.